-A message from our Chief Executive
+A message from our Chief Executive.

-We always strive to go above and beyond the standards expected by our customers, and our approach to our reopening preparations are no exception.
+We always strive to go above and beyond the standards expected by our customers, and our approach to our reopening preparations has been no exception.
 We have undertaken individual risk assessments for every pub and hotel in our estate, allowing us to ensure that from the moment you arrive at any of our pubs and hotels, you feel safe, at home and able to enjoy the buzz and atmosphere of a first-class pub experience.

 We are encouraging you to book in advance, as this allows us to guarantee you a table and deliver a safe and enjoyable experience.
 We will, of course, be taking walk-ins whenever possible – but with space at a premium, it’s best to book.
-We will have a host at the door of each of our pubs and hotels who will be able to direct you towards your table and explain any special procedures in place.

 In our hotels, a new online check-in facility will make checking in and out seamless and you will be able to cancel your booking free of charge, up to midday on the day before arrival.